Senior Consultant- Graham Mylward

 My experience in training, assessing and advising drivers of all age groups since 1998 has put me into an ideal place to pass on some of the lessons I have learnt about driving in the real world.

-From teaching learners drivers in the early days of my career, through risk assessing business driver who work for multi national organisations, to many years working with older drivers, I have come to understand the main factors that affect our continued ability to stay safe on the road.
+From teaching learner drivers in the early days of my career, through risk assessing business drivers who work for multi national organisations, to many years working with older drivers, I have come to understand the main factors that affect our continued ability to stay safe on the road.

 This has come about not only from personal contact with the driver, but also by reading many hundreds of driver reports produced by driving professionals that I have had a large part in training to suit a particular road user group.